manfred-mueller/armbian/README.md

-This repository uses simple Github workflows to create Armbina images for RockPi-4b, NanoPi Neo and Odroid XU4/HC1
+This repository uses simple Github Actions to create Armbian images for RockPi-4b, NanoPi Neo and Odroid XU4/HC1